 - Submit permits required before starting certain work, such as: trenching or excavating 5 feet or deeper in which any person is required to descend; demolishing more than 36 feet in height; erecting falsework and scaffolding in excess of 36 feet in height; working in confined spaces; or mining and tunneling.

 - Notify the regional Underground Service Alert.
 Refer to Section 4-1902A, “Roadway Excavation,” of this manual.

 - During the course of work, verify that contractors do the following:

 - Report to the resident engineer any disabling or fatal incidents.

 - Notify the resident engineer immediately if Cal/OSHA arrives on the project for a site visit.
 As the site owner, Caltrans staff needs to participate in all Cal/OSHA site visits.

 The resident engineer may delegate safety responsibilities to an assistant resident engineer who will act as the project safety coordinator.
 This delegated work will usually be in addition to other assigned duties, but may be full time on large contracts.
 If there is significant structures work, the resident engineer may need to coordinate with the structures representative to have a structures project safety coordinator assigned for the structures specialty work.
 Also, if there is significant electrical work, the resident engineer may need to coordinate with the electrical engineer.
-To ensure project safety, have an electrical safety coordinator assigned for the electrical specialty work.
+To assure project safety, have an electrical safety coordinator assigned for the electrical specialty work.